General Education

 • Students will demonstrate understanding of the interactions of science, technology and society.

-SOCIAL and behavioral SCIENCES
+SOCIAL AND BEHAVIORAL SCIENCES

 GOAL: Students will demonstrate understanding of the development, diversity, and complexity of human behavior, institutions, and culture.